You see the price of crude oil out there, ladies and gentlemen?

 Okay.

-Well, look at this a learning opportunity.
+Well, look at it as a learning opportunity.

-Uh and and you know, you probably end up dazzling the guy with what you put together.
+And, you know, you probably end up dazzling the guy with what you put together.

 Right.

-Um what were you thinking about it?
+What were you thinking about it?

-But then I started talking to people and getting their reactions surprised me because they seemed so just mortified that someone would even assign this and would think that that was a good thing for a twenty-two-year-old to be thinking about and whatnot.
+But then I started talking to people and getting their reactions surprised me because they seemed so just mortified that someone would even assign this and would think that that was a good thing for a 22-year-old to be thinking about and whatnot.

 And so then I was like, well, maybe I'm not looking at it correctly.